spring-projects/spring-petclinic/readme.md

 ```
 2) Inside Eclipse or STS
 ```
-File -> Import -> Maven -> Existing Maven project
+File -> Import -> build.gradle
 ```

-Then either build on the command line `./mvnw generate-resources` or using the Eclipse launcher (right click on project and `Run As -> Maven install`) to generate the css.
+Then either build on the command line `./gradlew build` or using the Eclipse launcher (right click on project and `Run As -> Gradle`) to generate the css.
 Run the application main method by right clicking on it and choosing `Run As -> Java Application`.

 3) Inside IntelliJ IDEA

-In the main menu, choose `File -> Open` and select the Petclinic [pom.xml](pom.xml).
+In the main menu, choose `File -> Open` and select the Petclinic [build.gradle](build.gradle).
 Click on the `Open` button.

-CSS files are generated from the Maven build.
-You can either build them on the command line `./mvnw generate-resources`
+CSS files are generated from the Gradle build.
+You can either build them on the command line `./gradlew build`
-or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.
+or right click on the `spring-petclinic` project then `Gradle -> Build`.

 A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate
 version.
 Otherwise, run the application by right clicking on the `PetClinicApplication` main class and choosing